Thriller (song)

-The "Thriller" music video was directed by John Landis and premiered on MTV on December 2, 1983.
-In the video, Jackson becomes a zombie and performs a dance routine with a horde of the undead.
-Many elements of the video have had a lasting impact on popular culture, such as the zombie dance and Jackson's red jacket, and it was the first music video inducted into the National Film Registry.
-It has been named the greatest music video of all time by various publications and readers' polls.

 Composition

 "Thriller" is a disco-funk song.
-Set in the key of C# minor, it has a moderate tempo of 120 beats per minute.
-The instrumentation consists of a synthesizer bassline, a Roland Jupiter-8 synthesizer, an electric guitar, a Rhodes piano, a pipe organ, and a horn section consisting of trumpet, trombone, flugelhorn, saxophone, and flute.
-The introduction features sound effects such as a creaking door, thunder, feet walking on wooden planks, winds and howling wolves.
-A LinnDrum drum machine was used for this song, which was modified with LM-1 snare & hi-hat sound chips & TR-808 clap chips.

-Writing

-"Thriller" was written by the English songwriter Rod Temperton, who had previously written "Rock with You" and "Off the Wall" for Jackson's 1979 album Off the Wall.
+It was written by the English songwriter Rod Temperton, who had previously written "Rock with You" and "Off the Wall" for Jackson's 1979 album Off the Wall.
 Temperton wanted to write something theatrical to suit Jackson's love of film.
 He improvised with bass and drum patterns until he developed the bassline that runs through the song, then wrote a chord progression that built to a climax.
-He recalled: "I wanted it to build and build – a bit like stretching an elastic band throughout the tune to heighten suspense."
-The backing track, especially the bassline, has certain similarities to the 1981 number-one R&B hit "Give It to Me Baby" by Rick James.
+He recalled: "I wanted it to build and build–a bit like stretching an elastic band throughout the tune to heighten suspense."
+According to Hooktheory.com, the song is written in the key of C♯ Dorian (the second mode of the B major scale, in which C♯ is used as the tonic) with a moderate tempo of 118 beats per minute.

 Temperton's first version was titled "Starlight", with the chorus lyric: "Give me some starlight / Starlight sun".
-The production team, led by Quincy Jones, felt the song should be the title track, but that "Starlight" was not a strong album title.
-Instead, they wanted something "mysterious to match Michael's evolving persona".
-Temperton considered several possible titles, including "Midnight Man", which Jones felt was "going in the right direction".
+The production team, led by Quincy Jones, believed the song should be the title track, but they thought that "Starlight" was not a strong album title.
+Instead, they wanted something "mysterious" to match Jackson's "evolving persona".
+Temperton considered several titles, including "Midnight Man", which Jones felt was "going in the right direction".
 Finally, he conceived "Thriller", but worried that it was "a crap word to sing ...
 It sounded terrible!
 However, we got Michael to spit it into the microphone a few times and it worked."

-With the title settled, Temperton wrote lyrics within "a couple of hours".
-He envisioned a spoken-word sequence for the end of the song, but did not know what form it should take.
-It was decided to have a famous voice from the horror genre perform it, and Jones' then-wife, Peggy Lipton, suggested her friend Vincent Price.
+With the title decided, Temperton wrote lyrics within "a couple of hours".
+The intro features sound effects such as a creaking door, thunder, footsteps, winds, and howling wolves.
+For the ending, Temperton envisioned a spoken-word sequence, but did not know what form it should take.
+It was decided to have a famous voice from the horror genre perform it, and Jones's then-wife, Peggy Lipton, suggested her friend Vincent Price.
 Temperton composed the words for Price's part in a taxi on the way to the studio on the day of recording.